ParliamoDiPC/TryGooglingThatBot/README.md

 🔍 The bot for people that are too lazy to search something.

 Everyone knows at least one person who usually asks things that he can search on Google: with this bot, you can ditch him in seconds.
-This bot makes you able to make a search on some search engines and it makes fun of the questioning person.
+This bot makes you able to do a search on some search engines and it makes fun of the questioning person.

 ### Example